-Contrary to Appellants' assertion that "[t]he FDA granted only limited approval" to the Infuse device (Br.7), the FDA approved the device as such, without limitation.
-As explained above (supra pp26-27, the FDA may not interfere with the practice of medicine, and thus approves only devices, not how devices may be used.
+Contrary to Appellants' assertion that "FDA approval of the Infuse/LT-Cage combination device was limited to a particular form of spinal surgery" (Br.5), the FDA approved the device as such, without limitation.
+As explained above (supra pp.8-9), the FDA may not interfere with the practice of medicine, and thus approves only devices-their design, manufacture, and labeling-not how devices may be used.